Online MBA in Nebraska

 Midland University is located in Omaha and offers the city’s only Hybrid MBA.
 The program is accredited by the HLC and designed for working professionals who desire to pursue an MBA but also need to maintain a career.
-The program produces graduates who demonstrate excellent communication skills, ethical decision-making skills, and the knowledge of key business concepts and tools.
+The program produces graduates who demonstrate excellent communication skills, ethical decision-making skills, and knowledge of key business concepts and tools.

 Midland’s MBA program is 42 credits in length and includes 12 foundational credits, 18 core credits, six capstone credits, and six elective credits.
 Applicants with an undergraduate degree in business are eligible to waive some or all of the foundational core courses.
-Students in the program meet in-person every third Friday and Saturday at Midlands Omaha campus.
+Students in the program meet in-person every third Friday and Saturday at the Midlands Omaha campus.
 The remainder of the program is delivered online via recorded Saturday classes.
-The program can be completed in as little as 16 months, is highly flexible, and offers a number of concentrations, including Accounting, Entrepreneurial Leadership, and Finance.
+The program can be completed in as little as 16 months, is highly flexible, and offers several concentrations, including Accounting, Entrepreneurial Leadership, and Finance.